 In this follow up to my last post, 8 Warning Signs a Company is Heading Into Decline, we’ll explore the different options to innovate grow while remaining dynamic in changing landscapes.

-The best defense to fight decline or mediocre results is the same offense you first applied on launch: create and implement a number of multi-channel marketing strategies, execute consistently, and see what drives growth.
+The best defence to fight decline or mediocre results is the same offence you first applied on launch: create and implement a number of multi-channel marketing strategies, execute consistently, and see what drives growth.

 Nothing is more detrimental to an organization than a lack of execution or staying on a path that is no longer working.
 A little reinvention in your marketing strategy and tactics can be the keys to unlocking new opportunities for growth.